|Diodes, Triodes, Tetrodes & Pentodes

 The RV12P2000 was such a popular and reliable tube that it saw considerable use in Germany even after the war ended.
 The example shown here was most likely manufactured in 1947, based on the print style and shape of its anode cap.

-The 0Z4 is an argon filled full wave rectifier.
-Most 0Z4s have an opaque metal envelope, the example pictured here is the somewhat rarer glass envelope 'G' variant.
+The 0Z4 is an argon filled full wave rectifier tube.
+Most 0Z4s have an opaque metal envelope, the example pictured here is the somewhat rarer glass envelope '0Z4G' variant.
 As can be seen in the photo, the glass version of this tube allows the argon glow discharge to be seen during operation.
+This tube is designed to fit in a standard octal socket, though only five of the eight pins have been populated.

 The 7587 is an oddity, a Nuvistor with an anode cap.
 The 7587 is a sharp cutoff tetrode, which was released in 1961.
+Inside this tube's tiny shell is a pair of coaxial grids surrounding a heater and tubular cathode.
+The entire top shell acts as the plate, with a ceramic band to isolate it from the typically grounded lower shell.
 This example is still contained in its original packaging, showing how Nuvistors and their sockets were boxed for the commercial market.

 The 2-01C is a high frequency rectifier tube rated at 2.8 Ghz.
+This tube makes use of a fragile metal-to-glass seal which also contains the tube's pinched-off evacuation nipple.
 2-01C tubes were commonly used in the AC probes for Hewlett Packard vacuum tube voltmeters, but were replaced in newer models with the EA53 tube, a more rugged tube with a spring-loaded contact.

-A tungar bulb is a simple type of rectifier tube used to generate DC current in car battery chargers and other similar devices.
-The tube has a lightbulb-style base which connects to a directly heated cathode; the anode connection protrudes from a clay bead at the top of the tube.
+A Tungar bulb is a simple type of rectifier tube used to generate DC current in car battery chargers and other similar devices.
+The tube has a lightbulb-style base which connects to a directly heated cathode; the carbon pellet anode connection protrudes from a clay bead at the top of the tube.
+The tube envelope is filled with a mixture of low pressure argon gas, which results in a purple discharge when the tube is in operation.
 The heavy silvering and side nipple make the tube rather attractive, despite its primitive construction.
-Part number is unknown.
+The part number for this device is unknown, but it was manufactured by General Electric.